Free Internet Safety Tutorial at GCFLearnFree. Online Safety. Listen.

 Free Internet Safety Tutorial at GCFLearnFree.
 Online Citizenship Explained by Common Craft.
 Most people are good citizens in the offline world.

 They are kind to others, they obey laws and want their community to be a better place.
 But these days many of us are also citizens of the online world.
 We participate in discussions, share photos, and get help using websites.
-While this makes communication faster and easier, it can also cause problems.
 Internet Safety Tips for Kids and Teens.
 Internet Safety Tips for Kids and Teens 1.

 Apps like AR Flashcards, PBS Kids CyberChase Shape Quest, and Crayola Color Alive have this, and are a great way to get your feet wet.
 As educators, we know the power of creation.
-Hopefully one of the following 6 platforms will help you and your students dive in to creating your own augmented reality!
-The first creation platform is from our friends at DAQRI!
-4D Studio will allow users to create augmented reality campaigns with no prior coding knowledge, just basic computer skills.
 How to use Augmented Reality in the classroom.
 When I first drafted this article I was keen to talk about the various different apps available to support teachers using augmented reality (AR).

 I remember, a very long time ago, watching "Click" on BBC1.
 The chap presenting the show was demonstrating a dragon coming alive by hovering his phone over an image of it.
 I distinctly remember the excitement I felt when I thought about the prospect of using this technology in teaching.
 I actually thought it would be a long time until these devices could be used on the front line.
 AR has been around for a very long time but is slowly creeping into the tool kit of the confident technology teacher.